WVU-CS330-2025-01-Group01/beach-day/docs/dbabs.md

 </dt>
 <dd>

-This is exception is thrown if there zero notifications at specified paramaters.
+This is exception is thrown if there are zero notifications at specified paramaters.
 If desired, it can be changed to not throw an error.

 </dd>
 <dt>